Riwedieb/Riwedieb.github.io/_posts/2020-05-30-about-dog-breed-classification.markdown

 Trainable params: 2,578,241
 Non-trainable params: 0

+which was choosen after looking through the given example and several existing CNN architectures like e.g. [VGG-16](https://neurohive.io/en/popular-networks/vgg16/), [AlexNet](https://neurohive.io/en/popular-networks/alexnet-imagenet-classification-with-deep-convolutional-neural-networks/) and [ResNet](https://neurohive.io/en/popular-networks/resnet/) and trying several adaptions.
+Like in the examples, the first convolutional layers + MaxPooling layers act as a feature recognition, which should at first find small features like edges up to larger feature like the dog's eyes or jaws.
+To not loose information, the number of kernels is doubled after each MaxPooling layer.
+The features found by the CNN layers are then fed to dense layers which establishes the connection between features and dog breed.
+Except for the last layer, all activation functions are set to 'relu' since it is efficient to compute and suppresses the "vanishing" gradients problem.
+Since we have a classification problem, the activation function of the last layer is softmax.
+The shown architecture tends to overfit fast, so the dataset is augmented using Keras' [ImageDataGenerator](https://keras.io/api/preprocessing/image/) and a droput layer is inserted before the dense layer.
 After training the model for 25 epochs, the achieved accuracy on the test dataset was 12.67%.

 ## Training of an existing CNN for classification using transfer learning <a name="Existing_Transfer"></a>